shruti0511/Reader/README.md

 # Reader(EPUB Reader)-MERN-STACK Project
-Readder is Application for epub reader.
+Reader is Application for epub reader.
 Reader is an application built on nodejs, reactjs and mongodb.
 Which has books available to read for users and functionality to create a library.
 It also has OAuth of google and secure authentication.

 # Functionalities
 * Authentication